 The resulting list of librefs MYLIB can now be passed to the PATHNAME function to return the location.

 %macro pathinfo(liblist); %local cnt libref path; %let cnt = 0; %do %while(%qscan(&liblist, &cnt+1, %str(%( %))) ne); %let cnt = %eval(&cnt+1); %let libref = %qscan(%bquote(&liblist), &cnt, %str(%( %))); %let path = %sysfunc(pathname(&libref)); %put &libref &path; %end; %mend pathinfo; %pathinfo(%fmtlibs);

 And here is what you get in the log.

-You can also get useful information for formats and format catalogs through the use of the view SASHELP.VFORMAT.
+You can also get useful information for formats and format catalogs through the view SASHELP.VFORMAT.

-This view contains one row per format which includes SAS formats and user-defined formats.
+This view contains one row per format, including SAS and user-defined formats.
 For user-defined formats, it contains the libref and catalog name.
 So, you need to find out the path separately.